YouTube to live stream Olympics in Asia, Africa

 SAN FRANCISCO YouTube will provide live webcasts of the upcoming London Olympic Games to viewers in Asia and Africa, the video website's latest step to position itself as a prime media destination with marquee content.

-YouTube, owned by Internet search company Google Inc, said on Wednesday the International Olympic Committee will offer 10 channels of high-definition video of various events at this summer's games, which begin in late July.
+YouTube, owned by Internet search company Google Inc (GOOG.O), said o n Wednesday the International Olympic Committee will offer 10 channels of high-definition video of various events at this summer's games, which begin in late July.

 It will offer 2,200 hours of free, live programming from the games, including the medal finals for all 32 sports.